Ralf Brown

 Information Extraction

-My current work focuses on extracting actions and affected components from aircraft maintenance records.
+I have also worked on extracting actions and affected components from aircraft maintenance records.